 Add a squeeze of lemon or lime juice for a bit of subtle flavor, and you’re all set.

-Nothing screams summer like this bright and colorful strawberry vodka lemonade.
+Nothing screams summer like this bright and colorful strawberry vodka cocktail with lemonade.
 It’s the ultimate poolside sipper.

 And yes, it only calls for two ingredients: strawberry lemonade and strawberry lemonade vodka.